 Equipment you will need includes a heavy bottom sauce pan or double boiler, wooden spoon, measuring cups, measuring spoons, serving bowls or ramekins (or a pie plate if you are using it for a pie) and plastic wrap.
-But what you really want is a great coffee maker or espresso machine and some beautiful dessert plates, am I right?
+But what you really want is a great coffee maker or espresso machine and some beautiful dinnerware, am I right?

 Homemade Vanilla Pudding (Jackie’s Pudding) Recipe

 The best vanilla custard you're ever gonna make.

 - 2 cups cold milk (use almond milk or coconut milk to avoid dairy)

 - 1 large egg (beaten)

 - 1/3 cup sugar

 If You Want To Make Pudding (Not Pie)